Style & Quality

 Mort's work can be found at Cleveland Museum of Art in OH, Leigh Yawkey Woodson Museum Of Art in WI, Smithsonian Institute in Washington, DC, National Academy Of Design For The National Art Gallery in Washington DC, The Raymond James Financial Collection, FL.
 The Natural World Museum Of Environmental Art in CA, Dunnegan Museum Of Art in MO, Wildlife Experience Museum in CO, Bennington Center For The Arts in VT, Ella Sharp Museum Of Art & History in MO, The Rockefeller Collection, American Artist magazine, The Irvine Corporation Commission in CA, The Marriott Hotel, The White House in Washington DC and many more public and private collections.

-Mort is a member of National Watercolor Society, American Watercolor Society, Master Signature Artist Society Of Animal Artists , Knickerbocker Artists, Artist Guild of The San Diego Museum of Art, Susan K. Black Foundation Board Member, Society Of Master Impressionists Lifetime Master Artist, Signature Member American Society Of Marine Artists and the Society of Painters in Acrylic & Casein.
+Mort is a member of National Watercolor Society, American Watercolor Society, Florida Watercolor Society, Master Signature Artist Society Of Animal Artists , Knickerbocker Artists, Artist Guild of The San Diego Museum of Art, Susan K. Black Foundation Board Member, Society Of Master Impressionists Lifetime Master Artist, Signature Member American Society Of Marine Artists and the Society of Painters in Acrylic & Casein.

 “The most beautiful experience we can have is the mysterious.
-It is the

 ― Albert Einstein, The World As I See It